nehaljwani/team.exiv2.org/book/IMaEA.md

 Both tag and type are uint16\_t in TIFF and BigTiff.

-The header for Tiff is 8 bytes.
+The header for TIFF is 8 bytes.
 It is the _**magic**_  header followed by a long offset to the first IFD.
 The header for BigTiff is 16 bytes.
 It is the _**magic**_  header followed by 2 shorts (which must be 8,0) and a long8 offset to the first IFD.

 | Element  | TIFF             | BigTiff              | Element        | TIFF      | BigTiff    |
 |:--       |:--               |:--                   |:--             |:--        |:--         |